dedotdev/typink/README.md

 ### Features
 - Fully typesafe react hooks at contract messages & events level
 - Choose your favorite wallet connector (Built-in Typink Connector, [SubConnect](https://github.com/Koniverse/SubConnect-v2), [Talisman Connect](https://github.com/TalismanSociety/talisman-connect), or build your own connector ...)
+- Start a new project from scratch easily with `create-typink` cli.
 - Support multiple networks, lazily initialize when in-use.
 - ... and more to come